nspyre-org/nspyre/docs/instrument_server.rst

 .. _RPyC: https://rpyc.readthedocs.io/en/latest/

 The inserv can be started using the ``nspyre-inserv`` command.
 Details about its operation can be found by typing ``nspyre-inserv --help``.
-On startup, the server will attempt connection to the MongoDB database, as well as all of the instruments specified in it's config file.
+On startup, the server will attempt connection to the MongoDB database, as well as all of the instruments specified in its config file.
 Once it has successfully started, the inserv will serve a shell prompt:

 .. code-block:: console